Virtually-Retro/Viro/README.md

 	Runtime: Adjusted performance engine tweak setting to better match CPU usage of Debug engine.
 	Runtime: Corrected logic for soft IRQ so it can’t be fired if an IRQ is already active.
 	Runtime: Debug engine now remembers the last debug pane displayed on subsequent executions.
+	Runtime: Decoupled the system error handler from the engines.
 	Runtime: Disabled PC and Address checking since implementation of memory bit-mask.
 	Runtime: Separated the debug and performance engine.
+	System: Changed ‘Sounds’ singleton to ‘Audio’
 	System: Now check work path and sub path exist on load.

 ### Example Screenshots - Version 1.0 RC2: